 Meetings

 The UFGC must meet at least once each fall and spring semesters in order to address any issues that may arise.
 These meetings may be facilitated online, if appropriate.
 The UFGC may conduct official business at meetings as long as a quorum of members are present.
+Expenses associated with the hearing shall be the responsibility of the Office of the President.

 Recusal